-A conversation between poet Vona Groarke, author of the , Hereafter, and Mary Burke, author of the cultural survey, Race, Politics, and Irish America: A Gothic History.
-Groarke’s book –s.
+A conversation between poet Vona Groarke, author of the multi-genre, poetic narrative, Hereafter, and Mary Burke, author of the cultural survey, Race, Politics, and Irish America: A Gothic History.
+Groarke’s book probes the limits of archival record and family memory to devise an account of Irish women domestic servants in late nineteenth–century New York that blends research, imaginative projection and poetic response.
 Burke’s Race, Politics, and Irish America (hereafter Race) uses the words and lives of Black and white writers and public figures of Irish connection to illuminate the cultural and political legacies of centuries of Irish presence in the Americas, from the forcibly transported and Scots-Irish to post-Famine Catholic immigrants.

 Mary Burke (MB): The first thing that must be said about Hereafter is that it is a beautiful object.
 Online reproduction does not do justice to the dust jacket’s gloss and gilt!
 Its pages are also full of visual interest, from reproductions of photos, passenger ship manifests, and lampoons to wallpaper-effect backgrounds.
 Hereafter is a pleasure before one has read a single word.
 Is this how Irish poets do prose?